by Jonas E. Alexis

 If you don’t usually laugh at the New World Order’s ridiculous manipulation, then you may want to consider this.
 What was “Wallström’s involvement in public corruption”?
 She rented an apartment!
 Edmondson puts it very nicely:

-“I know, I know, it sounds pretty heinous, but key to keep in mind is that there is a severe housing shortage in Stockholm.
+“I know, I know, it sounds pretty heinous, but the key to keeping in mind is that there is a severe housing shortage in Stockholm.
 Some people have to wait in line, literally for years, just to rent an apartment, and there is widespread suspicion that public figures, both inside and outside of the government, have used their influence to ‘jump the queue.’”

 Madness, isn’t it?
 But Wallström was undeterred.
 Edmonson says: